Skip to main content

 CUA30920 Certificate III in Music

-National ID: CUA30920 State ID: BGU4
+National ID CUA30920 State ID BGU4

 The music industry has a rich history in the North West providing a tool for expression, social and emotional well-being, and cultural identity.

 The Certificate III in Music Industry provides students with an opportunity to enhance their musical performance and production abilities.
-This course can be studied face-to-face or completely online, from the comfort of your own home!

 This course is suitable for participants who have mastered basic instrumental skills and are interested in building their career in the music industry.
 Students will develop their songwriting skills, master stagecraft and build their music business skills.